softwaremill/macwire/README.md

 Also, wiring will probably not work properly for traits and classes defined inside the containing trait/class, or in super traits/classes.

+Note that the type ascription may be a subtype of the wired type.
+This can be useful if you want to expose e.g. a trait that the wired class extends, instead of the full implementation.

 `lazy val` vs. `val`
 --------------------